publitas/docs/source/js.md

 }
 ```

 The fifth param provides the index of the current product within the product array.
-It is used to identify which product was clicked in a multi product hotspot.
+It is used to identify which product was clicked in a multi-product hotspot.

 ## Custom Product CTA